blubrandi/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?
+    Sessions are used to persist data across requests, for example authentication, so a user does not need to log in each time they'd like to access a new dataset or page, request, etc.
 1. What does bcrypt do to help us store passwords in a secure manner.
+    Bcrypt allows us to cumulatively hash passwords for secure storage.
+We can also automatically and manually add salting to add a level of security.

 1. What does bcrypt do to slow down attackers?
+    In order to access the password, an attacker needs to know the hash, the algorithm used, and how many times the password was hashed.

 1. What are the three parts of the JSON Web Token?
+    Header, payload, signature

 ## Project Set Up